danpub1/mkrpc/README.md

 * d - Lowercase d is preferred becauase D may be confused with 0 or o.
 * e - Lowercase e is preferred to distinguish from F
 * F - Uppercase F to distinguish from lowercase t
-* Not G or g, because G is similar to 6 and g is similar to 8
+* G - be careful to write the 'chin' with straight lines to avoid similarity with 6.
+Not in base-32 because G is similar to 6 and g is similar to 8
 * h - H or h is ok - use opposite case of N
 * i - i is preferred because I may be confused with 1
 * J - avoid j for similarity with i